-Constructive fraud is when someone transfers an asset under circumstances that are suspect.
-For example, if you transfer for an asset in exchange for an unreasonably low amount of consideration, or transfer such a large portion of your assets that you no longer have a reasonable amount of capital, that may lead to an inference of constructive fraud.
+Constructive fraud is when someone transfers an asset under suspicious circumstances.
+For example, if you transfer an asset in exchange for an unreasonably low amount of consideration or transfer such a large portion of your assets, you no longer have a reasonable amount of capital.
+In that case, that may lead to an inference of constructive fraud.

-At The Law Office of Paul Black, we have the experience and know-how to guide our clients through the asset protection process with ease.
-Asset protection and estate planning are complex areas of law, so you need to make sure you select an attorney who understands the ins and outs of the law and who understands that each individual’s financial situation is unique.
+At The Law Office of Paul Black, we have the experience and know-how to guide our clients through the asset protection process easily.
+Asset protection and estate planning are complex areas of law, so you need to select an attorney who understands the law’s ins and outs and understands that each individual’s financial situation is unique.

 Other Asset Protection Services for Protecting Assets from Lawsuits